 How long is the journey?

-The journey is for one night only (6-10 hours) though we have two cleansing days before and two integration days after.
+The journey is for one night only (6-10 hours) though we have two cleansing days before and three integration days after.

 What happens to your body when you eat the medicine?
 Puke?